 The real key to overcoming acid reflux is to restore optimal pH levels and healthy digestion.

 Let’s take a look at why that is.

 The Root Cause of Heartburn, Acid Reflux, and GERD

 The burning sensation in your chest associated with acid reflux and heartburn is caused when your lower esophageal sphincter doesn’t close properly, allowing stomach acid to come into your esophagus and damage the tissue.

-That’s why conventional medicine reaches to acid-blocking medications, which can temporarily relieve symptoms, but doesn’t solve the real problem.
+That’s why conventional medicine reaches for acid-blocking medications, which can temporarily relieve symptoms but don’t solve the real problem.
 Stomach acid plays a very important role in proper digestion, helping you break down food and also killing off bad bacteria, yeast, and parasites.

 Without enough stomach acid to digest your food, it’s left sitting in your stomach, leading to acid reflux.